 In regard to any requirement for the curtailment of felling activities during the bird breeding and rearing season, the granting of the felling licence does not exempt the holder from meeting any legal requirements set out in any other statute.
 The Applicants indicated that, as a matter of course, inspections take place before any felling commences to determine any actions needed in respect of the protection of birds nesting and rearing.
-The FAC noted that the Appellant did not submit any specific details in relation to bird nesting or rearing on this site while contending that there is potential for the presence of birds on the site.
+The FAC noted that the Appellant did not submit any specific details in relation to bird nesting or rearing on this site while contending that there is potential for the presence of birds on the site and that the grounds relate to a suggested shortcoming of national legislation.
 Based on the evidence before it, the FAC concluded that a condition of the nature detailed by the appellant should not be attached to the licence.

-Under Article 6(3) of the Habitats Directive, a plan or project not directly connected with or necessary to the management of a European site, must be subject to an assessment of the likely significant effects the project may have on such a designated site, either individually or in combination with other plans or projects, having regard to the conservation objectives of that designated site.
-In this case, the DAFM undertook a Stage 1 screening in relation to twelve Natura 2000 sites and concluded that an appropriate assessment should be undertaken in relation to Slieve Aughty SPA with other sites screened out.
-An appropriate assessment report and determination were prepared, and mitigation measures were derived and incorporated into the licence conditions.
-However, the documentation provided to the FAC was dated after the licence was issued and the FAC cannot assess the determination undertaken at the time of licensing.
-In addition, the Appendix provided in the report is not complete while reference is made to its contents in the document.
-The FAC also noted the request from the NPWS that the local Wildlife Ranger be contacted prior to felling being undertaken during a specified period and considers that this should be included as a condition of the licence if an approval is issued.

-The FAC also noted that the DAFM failed to carry out an in-combination assessment before the decision to grant the licence was made.
+Under Article 6(3) of the Habitats Directive, any plan or project not directly connected with or necessary to the management of a European site, must be subject to an assessment of the likely significant effects the project may have on such a designated site, either individually or in combination with other plans projects, having regard to the conservation objectives of that designated site.
+In this case, the DAFM undertook a Stage 1 screening in relation to two Natura 2000 sites and concluded that the proposed project alone would not be likely to have significant effects on any Natura 2000 site.
+The FAC noted that the DAFM failed to carry out an in-combination assessment before the decision to grant the licence was made.
 The DAFM subsequently submitted to the FAC listings of other plans and projects.
-Having regard to the nature of the site and the surrounding area, and to the nature and number of other forestry projects listed, the FAC is satisfied that the failure of the DAFM to carry out a satisfactory in combination assessment prior to the granting of the licence constituted a significant error in the making of the decision the subject of the appeal.
-In addition, the FAC considers that it was provided with an appropriate assessment determination that post dated the licence and that such a determination, where required, must be made prior to a licence being issued.
-The FAC is satisfied that this issue also represents a significant error.
+Having regard to the nature of the site and the surrounding area, and to the nature and number of other forestry projects listed, the FAC is satisfied that the failure of the DAFM to carry out a satisfactory in combination assessment prior to the granting of the licence constituted a significant error in the making of the decision which is the subject of the appeal.

-In the above circumstances, the FAC concluded that the decision of the DAFM should be set aside and remitted to the Minister to carry out a screening for appropriate assessment under Article 6 of the Habitats Directive of the likely significant effects on European sites of the proposal, itself and in combination with other plans and projects, and an appropriate assessment where required to include Slieve Aughty SPA, having regard to the best available scientific information before the making of a new decision.
+In the above circumstances, the FAC concluded that the decision of the DAFM should be set aside and remitted to the Minister to carry out a screening for appropriate assessment under Article 6 of the Habitats Directive of the likelihood of significant effects of the proposal on European sites, itself and in combination with other plans and projects, and appropriate assessment where required,, having regard to the best available scientific information, before the making of a new decision.